Come to a comfortable seat.

 On your next inhale.

-To the crown of your head.
+Crown of your head.

-Keep that length in your spine as you slowly exhale.
+Keep that length in your spine.

-Maybe through the mouth like a soft sigh.
+Maybe through the mouth,

 And gently open your eyes.

-With an option to use one of your balls.
+Our first pose is going to be butterfly with an option to use one of your balls.

 Because we're going to use it on our feet.